How Do You Prepare HVAC Equipment for a Storm

-The safety of you and your family should come first, but if time will let you, power off your heating and cooling system and cover the outdoor unit with a tarp.
+The safety of you and your family is priority, but if time will let you, power off your HVAC system and cover the outdoor unit with a tarp.
 Make sure you remove the tarp and any debris before you turn your unit back on following a storm.

 Once the storm has passed, ensure the system is safe before starting it back up.
-First, confirm there are no signs of damage and clean any debris from around the unit.
-Call Jack Nelson Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the unit.
-Once you’ve had the equipment inspected by a professional, turn the HVAC system back on right away to help dry the home and prevent mold from getting into the equipment or ductwork.
+First, verify there are no indicators of damage and clean any debris from around the unit.
+Call Jack Nelson Service Experts for a system inspection if there is any damage or flooding to the unit.
+Once you’ve had an inspection by a professional, turn the HVAC system back on right away to help dry the home and prevent mold from getting into the system or ductwork.

-If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Jack Nelson Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Jack Nelson and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.